-The TPS2202 PC Card (PCMCIA) power-interface switch provides an integrated power-management solution for two PC Cards.
-All of the discrete power MOSFETs, a logic section, current limiting, thermal protection, and power-good reporting for PC Card control are combined on a single integrated circuit, using Texas Instruments LinBiCMOSTM process.
-The circuit allows the distribution of 3-V, 5-V, and/or 12-V card power by means of a reduced I/O serial interface.
+The TPS2201 PC Card (PCMCIA) power interface switch provides an integrated power-management solution for two PC Cards.
+All of the discrete power MOSFETs, a logic section, current limiting, thermal protection, and power-good reporting for PC Card control are combined on a single integrated circuit (IC), using Texas Instruments LinBiCMOSTM process.
+The circuit allows the distribution of 3-V, 5-V and/or 12-V card power and is compatible with most PCMCIA controllers.
 The current-limiting feature eliminates the need for fuses, which reduces component count and improves reliability; current-limit reporting can help the user isolate a system fault to a bad card.

-The TPS2202 maximizes battery life by using an internal charge pump to generate its own switch-drive voltage.
+The TPS2201 maximizes battery life by generating its own switch-drive voltage using an internal charge pump.
 Therefore, the 12-V supply can be powered down and only brought out of standby when flash memory needs to be written to or erased.
-End equipment for the TPS2202 includes notebook computers, desktop computers, personal digital assistants (PDAs), digital cameras, handiterminals, and bar-code scanners.
+End equipment for the TPS2201 includes notebook computers, desktop computers, personal digital assistants (PDAs), digital cameras, handiterminals, and bar-code scanners.

-typical PC-card power-distribution application
+typical PC card power distribution application